 Tracking Advertising Campaigns, Response Rates, and Website Traffic

-Phase 1 of the DMLDigital Marketing Lifecycle is about advertising campaigns and the website traffic they generate.
+Phase 1 of the DML is about advertising campaigns and the website traffic they generate.
 As an expert marketer, you want to track your process from the beginning.
 Typically this includes investments in organic and paid advertising, and the other investments you make to drive traffic to your website.

 Key Marketing Data to Track: